rocky-jaiswal/my_blogs/content/2024-12-22-jruby-jbang.md

 So 95% of the 1500 requests with a concurrency of 25 were handled in under 10 milli-seconds, which is pretty good!
 Not to mention the code is pretty minimal and clean.
 With the latest version of Javalin we also served all requests with Jetty and Virtual Threads which is known to be pretty performant.
 So we finally have the promised combination of performance and productivity.

+Here is the [github repo](https://github.com/rocky-jaiswal/jbang-jruby-javalin).
 Sadly, this is only a hacky setup and not meant to be taken seriously but I hope you had some fun reading this.
 Have a great holiday!